Estimating the size and distribution of networked populations with snowball sampling: Graph Model Setup and Sampling Design

-In a survey sampling setting, as noted by \cite{Frank1994}, stratum assignments should be carried out according to factors of importance.
-When the target population is a drug-using one and a stochastic block model is posited, such assignments should typically be based on covariate information that explains or predicts the pattern of social links between individuals of the population.
-As social links between individuals in drug-using populations are typically based on the mutual sharing of drug-using equipment and possibly on sexual relationships, covariate information that can explain such links may come in the form of drug-using habits or a combination of demographics like age, gender, and race of the pairs of individuals.
-The presence of such non-directed social links in the population will give rise to the symmetric adjacency matrix that records the presence or absence of ties between all pairs of individuals.
+Stratum assignments should be carried out according to factors of importance, that is, those which explain/predict the pattern of social links between individuals of the population.
+Social links between individuals in hard-to-reach populations, such as those comprised of drug-users, are typically based on the mutual sharing of drugs, drug-using equipment, and/or sexual relationships.
+Hence, covariate information that can explain the pattern of such links would typically come in the form of drug-using habits and/or a combination of demographics like age, gender, and race of the pairs of individuals.
+The presence of such non-directed social links in the population will give rise to the symmetric adjacency matrix that indicates the presence of links between individuals.